-SalesTaxSupport defines toll manufacturing as the practice of when a manufacturer "processes raw materials for semi-finished goods" for a fee.
+Toll manufacturing is defined as the practice of when a manufacturer “processes raw materials for semi-finished goods” for a fee.
 For example, an American company uses a toll manufacturer to create or complete a product and the finished product is shipped to the U.S. This could create nexus for that toll manufacturer, making them subject to that state’s sales and use tax requirements.

 5. Sales Tax Collection

 It’s important that international sellers know that sales tax is a tax paid by the consumer for his purchases, and amount of that tax is defined by each state in the U.S. Unlike the VAT, this tax is only collected once.
 Whether or not a customer is charged sales tax, the seller is responsible for reporting and can be liable for collections, fines and penalties if tax is not collected properly.
 International sellers must understand when a nexus is created in each state, what qualifies as taxable property or services in that state, and destination vs. origin based sales tax collection as well.
 They should also keep in mind sales tax holidays and when sales tax exemptions for services apply.

 The next step international sellers will have to understand is how and when to their tax returns.
 They will need to report all the sales and use tax that they have collected and follow the state’s procedure and deadlines for filing, or they may incur late fees and penalties.
 However, many states offer discounts for filing on time or early and this can help an international seller who is new to selling in the States.
 Most states prefer companies to file online but there may be other options possible as well.
 Refer to each state’s guidelines to discover their filing deadlines and processes.